 A. Writing

 Check either 1 or 2 below

 1. Substantial writing assignments are required.
-Check the appropriate boxes below and provide a written description in the space provided.
+Check the appropriate boxes below and provide a written description in the

+space provided.

 X 2.
 Substantial writing assignments are NOT required.
 If this box is checked leave this section blank.
+H quired.
+If this box is checked leave this section blank.
+For degree applicable

-For degree applicable courses you must complete category B and/or C.
+Λ courses you must complete category B an B and/or Ĉ.

 a) essay exam(s) d) written homework

 b) term or other paper(s) e) reading reports

 c) laboratory report(s) f) other (specify)

-Required assignments may include but are not limited to the following: